roxgib/anki-smarter-study-ahead/README.md

 Please posts these to the <a href=https://github.com/roxgib/anki-smarter-study-ahead/issues>GitHub issue tracker</a> - don't leave them in a review on the Anki site or a Reddit comment etc because I might not see it.

 ## FAQ
-**Does this mess with the scheduling algorythm?**
+**Does this mess with the scheduling algorithm?**
-Not directly - all it does is create filtered decks, and uses Anki's built-in system for determining the interval of early reviews, so it's not messing with Anki's underlying scheduling algorythm.
+Not directly - all it does is create filtered decks, and uses Anki's built-in system for determining the interval of early reviews, so it's not messing with Anki's underlying scheduling algorithm.

 **How will this affect the new intervals of the studied cards?**
 See <a href=https://docs.ankiweb.net/filtered-decks.html#reviewing-ahead>this page</a> from the Anki Manual, but the short answer is 'not much' since the intervals are only changing by a maximum of 10% on the default settings, and usually by much less than this.
 From the manual: